hamelsmu/python-notes/blog/content/post/py.md

 # Motivation

 As [a data scientist who is spending more time on software engineering](https://hamel.dev/), I was recently forced to confront an ugly gap in my knowledge of Python: concurrency.
 To be honest, I never completely understood how the terms async, threads, pools and coroutines were different and how these mechanisms could work together.
-Whenever I encountered talks or material that mentioned these terms, I was unable to grasp related concepts or follow along.

-Furthermore, I was guilty of incorrectly applying these mechanisms due to my lack of understanding.
-For example, I avoided using threads completely in favor of processes all the time.
-Most importantly, every time I tried to learn about the subject, the examples were a bit too abstract for me, and I hard time internalizing how everything worked.
+Every time I tried to learn about the subject, the examples were a bit too abstract for me, and I hard time internalizing how everything worked.

 This changed when a friend of mine[^6] recommended [a live coding talk](https://youtu.be/MCs5OvhV9S4) by [Daivd Beazley](https://www.dabeaz.com/), an accomplished Python educator.